fmager/real-time/m4_optimization/s2_optimizing_deep_learning_training.md

 an Intel i7-9700F CPU with 8 cores and a base speed of 3.0 GHz.
 The operating system is Windows 10.

 On to the actual case.
-I found a very nice tutorial about how super resolution networks.
+I found a very nice tutorial about super resolution networks.
 They take in a lower resolution image and produce another image with a higher resolution.
 I won't link to the tutorial, although the original author is very welcome to contact me and approve, in which case I of course will.
 I won't link to it as I don't want to risk